 TRANSPARENCY GROUPS PUBLISH FREEDOM OF INFORMATION ACT BENCHMARKS FOR FEDERAL AGENCIES

-Washington, D.C.—A coalition of transparency organizations set a new benchmark for transparency today by publishing model Freedom of Information Act (FOIA) regulations, building on FOIA's 50-year legacy of making government more open and accountable.
-Under this law, all US federal agencies must provide citizens with free access to all available information except that relating to national defense, law enforcement, financial and personal documents.
-You can use this information in your research papers or find best place to buy a research paper
+Washington, D.C.—A coalition of transparency organizations set a new benchmark (this benchmark is also used by the company Elitewritings.com in its work) for transparency today by publishing model Freedom of Information Act (FOIA) regulations, building on FOIA's 50-year legacy of making government more open and accountable.

 The groups—Citizens for Responsibility and Ethics in Washington (CREW), the Electronic Privacy Information Center (EPIC), and the National Security Archive—all experts in FOIA litigation, recommend a common set of practices to ensure agencies best enhance the public's right to know.